-3.21 To try to reduce duplication of effort we understand the importance of working with the External Auditors.
+2.15 To try to reduce duplication of effort the importance of working with the External Auditors is clearly understood.
 The audit plan is shared with the external auditors for information.
-The result of the work that WIASS has performed on seven systems audits was of direct interest to External Audit.
-However, all audit reports are passed to the external auditor on request for their information.
+The results of the work performed on seven systems audits is of direct interest to External Audit and reports are passed to the external auditor on request for their information.
+Internal Audit has worked closely with External Audit regarding the risk the new financial systems have created.